command

 timeout: <seconds> (default 30) bounds each invocation; past the limit the child is killed and a violation reports the timeout.

-Trust gate. command rules are only allowed in the user’s own top-level config.
-A kind: command rule introduced via extends: (local file, HTTPS URL, or alint://bundled/) is a load-time error — the same gate that protects custom: facts.
-Adopting a published ruleset must never imply granting it arbitrary process execution.
+Trust gate.
+Every process-spawning rule kind — command, generated_file_fresh, and command_idempotent — is allowed only in the user’s own top-level config.
+Any of them introduced via extends: (local file, HTTPS URL, or alint://bundled/) is a load-time error — the same gate that protects custom: facts.
+Adopting a published ruleset must never imply granting it arbitrary code execution.

 --changed interaction: command is a per-file rule, so under alint check --changed it spawns only for files in the diff.
 The expensive check is automatically incremental in CI.